 During the night of 4/5 April a force of 31 He 111 bombers of the KG 4 attack the Soviet warships once more.
-The battleship Oktyabrskaya Revolutsiya took four hits, the cruiser Maksim Gorky received seven hits, the cruisers Kirov and Petropavlovsk and destroyer Silnyi each took one serious hit, and the destroyer Grozyashchiy, minelayer Marti and training ship Svir each received less serious hits.
-Also damaged in the attacks were the destroyers Stoikiy and Svirepyi and the submarines M-79, P-2 and P-3.
-On 6 April the patrol ship Tucha was damaged by artillery fire from the German positions near Kronshtadt, which also damaged the destroyers Strogiy and Stroinyi, and the gunboats Oka and Zeya on 14 April.
+The battleship Oktyabrskaya Revolutsiya took four hits, the cruiser Maksim Gorky received seven hits, the cruisers Kirov and Petropavlovsk and destroyer Silny each took one serious hit, and the destroyer Grozyashchy, minelayer Marti and training ship Svir each received less serious hits.
+Also damaged in the attacks were the destroyers Stoiky and Svirepy and the submarines M-79, P-2 and P-3.
+On 6 April the patrol ship Tucha was damaged by artillery fire from the German positions near Kronshtadt, which also damaged the destroyers Strogy and Stroiny, and the gunboats Oka and Zeya on 14 April.

 The campaign was further prosecuted in 'Götz von Berlichingen' and 'Froschlaich'.
 In overall terms, the I Fliegerkorps flew 596 sorties against Leningrad during April, and during the same period Luftflotte I flew a total of 9,047 sorties in support of Generalfeldmarschall Georg von Küchler’s Heeresgruppe 'Nord'.
 The German losses were 29 aircraft.